 We may raise equity or debt capital through both registered offerings off our shelf registration statement and private offerings of securities, securitizing a portion of our investments among other considerations or mergers and acquisitions.
 Furthermore, our Credit Facility availability depends on various covenants and restrictions as discussed in the preceding paragraphs.
 The primary use of existing funds and any funds raised in the future is expected to be for repayment of indebtedness, investments in portfolio companies, cash distributions to our stockholders or for other general corporate purposes.
-For the years ended September 30, 2017, 2016 and 2015, we issued 5.8 million, zero and 11.8 million shares, respectively.
-As a result, we raised approximately \$81.0 million, zero and \$164.7 million in gross proceeds from issuances of our equity capital.
+For the years ended September 30, 2018, 2017 and 2016, we issued 6.3 million, 5.8 million and zero shares, respectively.
+As a result, we raised approximately \$88.0 million, \$80.5 million and zero in net proceeds from issuances of our equity capital, respectively.

-On September 30, 2017 and 2016, we had cash equivalents of \$18.9 million and \$28.9 million, respectively, available for investing and general corporate purposes.
+On September 30, 2018 and 2017, we had cash equivalents of \$72.2 million and \$18.9 million, respectively, available for investing and general corporate purposes.
 We believe our liquidity and capital resources are sufficient to take advantage of market opportunities.